develooper1994/LinuxCommandLine/English/FilePath.md

 # File Path Resolve

-Linux operation system has a file path resolve algoritm
+Linux operation system has a file path resolve algorithm

 > There are some shorthand notations: